fcuenya/btcbets-amplify/README.md

-# Bitcoin Guess Game
+# Bitcoin Guessing Game

-This is a web application that implements the Bitcoin guess game.
-It consists on guessing the USD market price of Bitcoin in the next 60s.
+This is a web application that implements a game consisting of guessing the USD market price of Bitcoin in the next 60 seconds.
 These are the rules:

 - The player can at all times see their current score and the latest available BTC price in USD.
 - The player can choose to enter a guess of either “up” or “down“.